19ProgramminG75/19ProgramminG75/README.md

 - 👋 Hi, I’m Jayson Bualoy
-- 👀 I’m interested in customizing apps using JAVA and Kotlin
+- 👀 I’m interested in customizing apps using JAVA and Kotlina and problem solving
 - 🌱 I’m currently learning native apps and latest trends
 - 💞️ I’m looking to collaborate on mobile development